-This is Haast River, it’s in a deep gorge and surrounded on both sides by thick rainforest.
+This is the Haast River flowing in a deep gorge surrounded by thick rainforest.
 The river water is crystal clear, cold mountain water running from the Southern Alps.
-Very little water in autumn but probably much more in the spring, at the time mountain snow melts away.
+In autumn there’s very little water but probably much more in the spring, at the time mountain snow melts away.

-So we followed Haast River and left behind West Coast.
+So we followed the Haast River and left the coast behind.
 The first stop on our drive from West Coast to Queenstown was Thunder Creek Falls.

 Thunder Creek Falls

-The falls are right off the State Highway, you just have to walk through a small forest.
-The air down in the deep valley is humid and refreshing.
-The cold river water makes the air cold and there is a spray coming from the huge waterfall.
+The place is well marked and right off the State Highway, you just have to find your way through a small forest.
+The air down where the river flows is cool and humid and there’s a spray coming from the misty waterfall.

 Mount Aspiring National Park

 Gates of Haast Bridge

-The road winds up to our next stop: the Gates of Haast Bridge, at a high altitude with views to Haast River deep in the gorge, and backed by the 2500 m Mount Brewster.
+The road winds up to our next stop: the Gates of Haast Bridge located at a high altitude with the wild Haast River below it in the deep gorge.
+This all is backed by the 2500 m Mount Brewster.
 And of course this bridge, too, is narrow and you will have to watch for oncoming traffic:

-Up we went and after a short drive in stunning alpine scenery we came to the Blue Pools car park from where it’s a short walk to the famous Blue Pools.
+Up we went, being after a short drive surrounded by stunning arctic vegetation.
+There was the Blue Pools car park from where it’s a short walk to the famous pools: